-The popularity of British actors is also due to the fact that they are a) cheaper, b) less likely to be doing films and c) less likely to be barred from gay roles by their agents.
+The popularity of British actors is also due to the fact that they are a) cheaper, b) less likely to be doing films (though that's less and less the case) and c) less likely to be barred from gay roles by their agents.
 And then there's this final selling point for the Hollywood studios, probably the most important: They speak English!

 - On Extras, Andy tells his agent he want to get on "cool shows- American shows".
 In the Christmas special, Andy's agent tells him he's had an offer for a movie (Andy perks up)... a British movie (Andy wilts).

 - In The TV Set Ioan Gruffudd plays Richard McCallister, a TV executive who moves from England to Los Angeles to take a job as second-in-command at a fictional TV network, which is headed by Lenny (Sigourney Weaver).
 Richard tries to counter-balance Lenny's fervent desire for high ratings by emphasizing the need for quality programming and preserving the writer's wishes.
 Richard's wife Chloe, played by Lucy Davis, hates Los Angeles and eventually leaves Richard to return to England.

 - The dream of the titular (Irish) character from Badly Drawn Roy is to go to Hollywood and try to make it big.
 He's eventually able to go because of donations from the community and he's shown doing odd jobs at the Walk of Fame.
 Whether or not he actually becomes famous is left up in the air.

 - The premise of Episodes is that of a husband-and-wife team of British television writers finding themselves living this trope, with all its attendant pitfalls.